alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ---

-## Recap of “Being On-Call” Chapter of First SRE Book
+## Recap of "Being On-Call" Chapter of First SRE Book

-At Google, the overall goal of being on-call is to provide coverage for critical services, while making sure that we never achieve reliability at the expense of an on-call engineer’s health.
+At Google, the overall goal of being on-call is to provide coverage for critical services, while making sure that we never achieve reliability at the expense of an on-call engineer's health.

 To put this in perspective, most SRE teams at Google do not expect new hires to be ready for on-call before three to nine months.

-One “incident” is defined as one “problem,” no matter how many alerts have been fired for the same “problem.”
+One "incident" is defined as one "problem," no matter how many alerts have been fired for the same "problem."
 One shift is 12 hours.

 ## Example On-Call Setups Within Google and Outside Google